lukekaalim/act/library/README.md

 > ⚠️ Warning: This library is designed as an experiment, and should not be used for production.

+> ⚠️ Warning: This library is only available as an ESM.

 ## Types
 ### `Component<T>`
 ```